ertogrul/watson-jam/1-WatsonStudioWorkshop/3-VisualRecognitionLab/README.md

  ![image-w3-1-2](../../images/w3-1-2.png)

-Next click on your email address (visible on picture below) to enter your organisation (at this moment this is the only org on your IBM Cloud account).
+Next click on your email address (visible on picture below) to enter your organization (at this moment this is the only org on your IBM Cloud account).

-> Organisations and spaces are a way to organise applications based on cloud foundry.
+> Organizations and spaces are a way to organise applications based on cloud foundry.
 Oragnization can represent a department or a company.
 Within the organisation you can create many spaces.
 Space can represent apps, projects.

  ![image-w3-1-3](../../images/w3-1-3.png)

-In your organisation there is only one space: 'dev'.
+In your organization there is only one space: 'dev'.
 Create another space using 'Add Space' button on the upper right.

  ![image-w3-1-4](../../images/w3-1-4.png)